fossasia/open-event-server/docs/installation/basic.md

 export INTEGRATE_SOCKETIO=false
 # socketio has problems with celery "blocking" tasks
 # also socketio is not used in a celery task so no problem to turn it off
-celery worker -A app.instance.celery &
+celery -A app.instance.celery worker -B -l INFO -c 2 & unset INTEGRATE_SOCKETIO
-unset INTEGRATE_SOCKETIO

 # run app